babylonhealth/ios-playbook/Cookbook/Proposals/SplitOctopus.md

 The second framework will contain anything else which was in Octopus.
 This framework can depend on any other framework.

+Converting Octopus into two frameworks
+- should improve the build time of the app
+- will reduce the time which is required for unit tests to be executed
+- will allow better code organization
+- engineers won't be limited in any way

+In the initial split `BabylonFeatures` will host all the features which satisfy the dependencies requirement.
+After the initial split it will be up to each squad to decide the appropriate place for their code.

+By having these two frameworks we will improve the developer experience and provide the same level of flexibility as before.

 ## Impact on existing codebase